openebs/website/website/src/blogs/getting-started-with-k3s-in-vsphere-and-openebs-cstor.md

 ![Select guest operating system](/images/blog/2020/03/114---getting-started-with-k3s-in-vsphere-and-use-openebs-cstor-for-its-persistent-storage.png)

-Download the latest K3OS iso file(currently v0.9.0) from its[https://github.com/rancher/k3os/releases](https://github.com/rancher/k3os/releases)[GitHub release](https://github.com/rancher/k3os/releases) page.
+Download the latest K3OS iso file (currently v0.9.0) from its [GitHub release](https://github.com/rancher/k3os/releases) page.
 Attach the iso file into a virtual machine and start it with the live installation option, as shown below.

 Select the option *K3OS LiveCD & install* and boot the operating system.